Enthalpiex/Eccirian-Encrypt/README.md

 ---

-# Early Access 0.9.8
+> [!Caution]
+> - This plugin is designed for **personal use** and **reasonable security needs**
+> - **Not recommended** for highly classified or mission-critical information
+> - **Always backup** your vault before encrypting important files
+> - **Remember your passwords** and there is **NO** recovery mechanism
+> - The developer is not responsible for **any data loss**

+# Stable Release 1.0.0

-**Eccirian Encrypt** is a security-focused Obsidian plugin which provides seamless file encryption.
+**Eccirian Encrypt** is a security-focused Obsidian plugin which provides safe and seamless file encryption.
 The plugin adds file-level encryption and decryption capabilities to your vault, using AES-256-GCM and ECC-P-256 cryptographic encryption algorithms.
 By introduces custom file extensions and read-only view for locked files, allowing you to easily manage sensitive information directly in Obsidian.
 It is also the only plugin that supports one-click encryption of all link attachments.

 ## Why Eccirian?